soloterm/dumps/README.md

 - Formats the output using Laravel's CLI dumper for better readability
 - Works with APIs, background jobs, and other contexts where dumps are normally hard to see
 - Preserves all the functionality of Laravel's dump helper
+- Restores regular dump functionality when the command is stopped

 ### Works with Solo for Laravel